• Skip to primary navigation

 Unbaked apples with cake batter in a pie dish.

-There's much more diced apple than cake batter in this recipe.
-Which makes this one of the most moist cakes ever!
+There are more diced apples in this fresh Apple Cake than cake batter.
+Which makes this one of the moistest cakes ever!

-No-Peel Apple Cake bakes beautifully in any shape baking dish as long as it's large enough to hold about 5 cups of the apple cake batter and it's small enough for the batter to spread to about 2 inches in height across the dish.
+Homemade Apple Cake bakes beautifully in any shape baking dish as long as it's large enough to hold about 5 cups and is small enough for the batter to spread to about 2 inches in height across the dish.

 A wedge of apple cake with the baking dish and and apples in the background.